IGC-Advanced-Imaging-Resource/R/README.md

 # R
-R Scripts written for users of the IGMM AIR facility.
+R Scripts written for users of the IGC AIR facility.